 The double reference to the same event shows that not everything in Revelation is in sequential order.
 The fall of Babylon is one of the major events at the very end of this age.

 This angel’s message is a warning about the chief single danger then—worshiping the beast and his image and receiving his mark.
 That single sin is so grave that anyone, including Christians, who buckle under the pressure of the day and sin in that way will be damned.
+That truth destroys the myth of eternal security.
 John wrote: Dear children, keep yourselves from idols.
 (1 John 5:21)

 The judgment for all who receive the mark of the beast is again restated for emphasis.
-Among other things there will ne no rest for the transgressors.
+Among other things there will be no rest for the transgressors.
+That truth also shows there is NO annihilation of the wicked dead, as the cults teach.

 To die in the Lord has always been a sign of being blessed, but to do so at that time will probably mean to give up one’s life to remain faithful.
 This blessed group will find rest, while the group which takes the mark will find no rest.
 See 14:11.
 NOTE: Our deeds will follow us after death: